Home

 parade of birthdays at Christmas time.
 He was born on a snowy

-December 21st in Grand Rapids, Michigan fourteen years ago.
-One of my favorite pictures
+December 21st in Grand Rapids, Michigan fourteen years

 that year was my five